ericmalekos/RNASeq-walkthough/README.md

         $ mkdir quality_raw_reads
         $ for i in raw_reads/*fastq.gz; do FastQC/fastqc $i -o quality_raw_reads/ ; done

-### 1.2 Viewing the Quality HTML
+### 1.2 Viewing the FastQC Results

 Now we want to view the HTML pages in a web browser.
-I don't know of an easy way to do this with the files on the server.
+I don't know of an easy way to do this while the files are on the server.
 One option is to use <code>sftp get</code> as described above to move the files to your computer.

 Here's an alternative that does not require downloading the files, but instead temporarily mounts the <code>quality_raw_reads</code> to your computer using <code>sshfs</code>.
 These commands are all run on your local computer, not <code>courtyard</code>